niloysh/5gc-config/gaming_vm/README.md

+# configuration

-## Setting up connectivity between gaming setup and CN cluster nodes
+First, we need connectivity between lab nodes and CN nodes.
+See section below.
+This directory only contains config files for the UE; use single_upf config files on the VMs.
+Note: VM setup uses ueransim v3.1.7 while kube setup uses v3.1.3.

+# connect lab nodes to cn nodes

 We want all traffic from lab machines to be routed through the GRE tunnel to cn201 which is bridged with the 10.10.0.0/16 subnet that most cn nodes are located on, e.g., cn115.
 Basically, we want something like this: client (129.97.60.79) -> GRE tunnel (10.0.0.1 -> 10.0.0.2) -> cn201 (129.97.26.28) -> bridge -> 10.10.0.35 -> cn115-nsm (10.10.0.15)